Social learning clubs cultivate real wisdom for an age of artificial intelligence

-Until recently, thinking and behaving like a well-oiled machine was seen as an efficient way to run a business.
-The gear head graphic shown above depicted the ideal of an efficient, logical mind.
-Now workers need to cultivate a blend of human-centric sensibilities; such as empathy, awareness, humility and creative thinking.
-This shift can, however, feel like an overwhelming extra burden on an already time-starved workforce.
+In past generations, thinking and behaving like a well-oiled machine was seen as an efficient way to run a business.
+The gear head graphic shown above depicts the ideal of an efficient, logical mind.
+Now we need to cultivate a holistic blend of messy, human sensibilities that include curiosity, empathy, self-awareness, humility and creative thinking.
+This shift can feel like an overwhelming extra burden on an already time-starved workforce.

-Tech skills can be taught.
-Human skills must be absorbed.
+Tech skills can be easily taught.
+Human skills must be absorbed and practiced.

-A common assumption is that all the skills we need to outthink a robot will be acquired through top-down, mass re-education programs.
-But before investing in this approach, let’s consider how people actually absorb human skills and how everyone can have equal access to honing these sensibilities.
-Let’s also question how people will make such deep-seated changes, and the overarching emotional support required for this journey
+A common assumption is that all the technical and human sensibilities we need to outthink a robot will be acquired through top-down, instructor-led, mass re-education programs.
+But before investing in this approach, let’s consider how people actually develop human skills, how this process differs from gaining technical skills, and how everyone can have equal access to these enhanced sensibilities.
+Let’s also consider the emotional support required for this lifetime journey.

 Social learning clubs would be free, inclusive and DIY.
 They would not rely on institutions or the whims of any political party for support.
 They would provide us with a sense of agency by offering a simple path forward now, rather than waiting for others to take action on our behalf.

-Whether facing wily robots, political extremes or climate change, we need bright ideas that might come from anyone.
+Whether facing wily robots, political extremes or climate change, society needs bright ideas from anyone and everyone.
 How will we prepare ourselves to do what we’re truly capable of?
 For generations, opportunities to exercise judgment at conventional jobs have been limited.
 Despite talk of valuing innovation, rewards for conformity have shaped habits of thinking and interaction with co-workers.
 Overwhelmingly, workers have been taught to suppress their ingenuity.
 Hard-bitten experience has reinforced the expectation that if we care enough to ask questions about root causes we may be labeled a troublemaker.

-Changing these self-limiting norms of dependence will not happen in a classroom.
+Changing these self-limiting norms will not happen in a classroom.
 Mechanistic ideals and patterns of thinking come with deeply embedded emotional attachments and primal fears.
-For example, developing the confidence, awareness, humility and creative thinking to ask better questions must be re-grooved through practice and experiment over time.
+Developing the confidence, awareness, humility and creative thinking to ask better questions requires practice and experiment over time.

 Moreover, we need to consider how workers will mentally cope with and absorb the shift in demand to think differently.
 How will we as a society address technology-driven anxiety, alienation and loneliness?
 Social learning clubs would provide a supportive home base and camaraderie.
 As with other self-improvement clubs, they offer a sense of belonging that has been known to endure for decades, beyond the ups and downs of any particular employer.